alps-asd/app-state-diagram/README.md

 ## Watch mode

 You can start ASD development server with watch mode.
-It detects profile file change and reloaded for updated diagram and hyper documents.
+Each time the profile file changes, the page is reloaded.

 ```
 composer global exec asd -- --watch {$alpsFile}